Thabearr/AirBnB_clone_v2/README.md

 ## Description

 In this project we expanded on the last AirBnB project, which focused on the console, and added SQLALchmeny functionality to make sure class attribute IDs could be linked together.
-To start, we forked [this repository](https://github.com/yook00627/AirBnB_clone), which acted as a base for the rest of our code.

 Using this repo, the developer can either store their data in a file storage system.
 Part of our task was to refactor this codebase to include MySQL integration via SQLAlchemy.